 Brown Sugar Cookie Dough and Cone Ice Cream

 Today marks the official first day of summer in our house.
 All of my kids are out of their normal school routine and we are officially commencing operation summer bucket list.
 For the next 82 days, I’ll be the ringleader to one small band of sun-tanned popsicle eaters, and I can report, at least as of day one, that I’m truly looking forward to it.
 So to get the summer game started on this site as well, we’re making a brown sugar cookie dough and cone ice cream, and guys, I think you’re really going to like it.

-This brown sugar cookie dough and cone ice cream is a brown sugar ice cream base loaded with eggless cookie dough chunks and chocolate-coated waffle cone pieces.
+This brown sugar cookie dough and cone ice cream has a brown sugar ice cream base.
+It’s loaded with eggless cookie dough chunks and chocolate-coated waffle cone pieces.
 The end result is a frozen dessert absolutely brimming with flavor, texture, and, of course, chocolate.
-The ice cream base recipe is adapted from Joy the Baker, and the cookie dough is the same one you might have seen in this coffee cookie dough ice cream.
+The ice cream base recipe is adapted from Joy the Baker; the cookie dough is the same one you might have seen in this coffee cookie dough ice cream.
 The cone pieces, though, are new and potentially one of my current favorite additions to ice cream.
-Big pieces of waffle cone are lightly coated in a dairy-free chocolate magic shell coating that helps to keep the cone pieces crunchy even after being mixed into the ice cream.
+Big pieces of waffle cone coated in a dairy-free chocolate magic shell coating keeps swirl into the ice cream.
 Truly, they’re so yummy.